How to check if a file exists in Python

 print(f"{file_path} does not exist")--OUTPUT--example.txt does not exist

-FileNotFoundErroroccurs, the code inside theexceptblock runs, allowing you to handle the missing file gracefully without crashing the program.
+exceptblock catches this specific error, allowing you to handle the absence of the file gracefully without crashing the program.

 Advanced file checking techniques